Convulsion: Causes

 Most convulsions are the result of abnormal electrical activity in the brain.
 Often, a specific cause is not clear.
-There are numerous conditions that can cause a convulsion.
+Numerous conditions can cause a convulsion.

 Convulsions can be caused by specific chemicals in the blood, as well as infections like meningitis or encephalitis.
-Other possibilities include celiac disease, head trauma, stroke or lack of oxygen to the brain.
+Other possibilities include celiac disease, head trauma, stroke, or lack of oxygen to the brain.
 Sometimes the convulsion can be caused by genetic defects or brain tumors.
 Convulsions can also occur when the blood sugar is too low or there is a deficiency of vitamin B6 (pyridoxine).
 The pathophysiology of convulsion remains ambiguous.

-Convulsions may also be caused by epileptic seizures, febrile seizures, non-epileptic seizures, or paroxysmal kinesigenic dyskinesia.
+Convulsions are often caused by epileptic seizures, febrile seizures, non-epileptic seizures, or paroxysmal kinesigenic dyskinesia.
 In rare cases, it may be triggered by reactions to certain medications, such as antidepressants, stimulants, and antihistamines.

 Epileptic seizures

 Epilepsy is a neuronal disorder with multifactorial manifestations.
-It is a noncontagious illness and is usually associated with sudden attacks of seizures, which are an immediate and initial anomaly in the electrical activity of the brain that disrupts part or all of body.
+It is a noncontagious illness and is usually associated with sudden attacks of seizures, which are an immediate and initial anomaly in the electrical activity of the brain that disrupts part or all of the body.
 Various areas of the brain can be disturbed by epileptic events.
 Epileptic seizures can have contrary clinical features.
 Epileptic seizures can have long-lasting effects on cerebral blood flow.

 Various kinds of epileptic seizures affect 60 million people worldwide.

 Generalized seizures

 The most common type of seizure is called a generalized seizure, also known as a generalized convulsion.
 This is characterized by a loss of consciousness which may lead to the person collapsing.
 The body stiffens for about a minute and then jerks uncontrollably for the next minute.
-During this, the patient may fall and injure themselves or bite their tongue and lose control of their bladder.
-A familial history of seizures puts a person at a greater risk for developing them.
+During this, the patient may fall and injure themselves or bite their tongue, may lose control of their bladder, and their eyes may roll back.
+A familial history of seizures puts a person at a greater risk of developing them.
 Generalized seizures have been broadly classified into two categories: motor and non-motor.

 A generalized tonic-clonic seizure (GTCS), also known as a grand mal seizure, is a whole-body seizure that has a tonic phase followed by clonic muscle retrenchments.
 GTCSs can happen in people of all ages.
 GTCSs are very hazardous, and they increase the risk of injuries and sudden unexpected death in epilepsy (SUDEP).
 SUDEP is a sudden, unexpected, nontraumatic death in patients with epilepsy.
 Strong convulsions that are related to GTCSs can also cause falls and severe injuries.

 Not all generalized seizures produce convulsions.
 For example, in an absence seizure, also known as a petit mal seizure, the brain experiences electrical disturbances but the body remains motionless and unresponsive.